GiovanniPioDelvecchio/BigDataAnalyticsProject/README.md

 Requirements:
 - Vagrant 2.3.4
 - VirtualBox 7.0.6
-- Spark 3.3.1 (download spark-3.3.1-bin-hadoop3.tgz https://archive.apache.org/dist/spark/spark-3.3.1/ and place it in the root directory)
+- Spark 3.3.1 (download spark-3.3.1-bin-hadoop3.tgz from https://archive.apache.org/dist/spark/spark-3.3.1/ and place it in the root directory)

 Structure of the repository:
 ```